Teeba-Obaid/Python-Statistical-Analysis-Project/README.md

 - Necessary libraries: pandas, numpy, scipy, matplotlib, seaborn, altair

 ## License
-This project is made available under the MIT License.
+This project is made available under the Apache 2.0 License - see the LICENSE.md file for details.